 I offer counselling and psychotherapy to adults (18+) of all ages, either in person, or by secure online video, for a variety of issues.
 These may include: depression, anxiety, suicide ideation, stress, panic attacks, trauma, self-esteem issues, relationship difficulties, grief, health challenges, lifespan development changes, parenting issues, anger management, communication skills, career exploration and personal growth.

 In order to appreciate the uniqueness of individuals and their situations, I use holistic, client-centred, strengths based approaches tailored to client need.
-These will include Acceptance and Commitment Therapy (ACT), mindfulness-based therapies, Cognitive Behavioural Therapy (CBT) and solution-focused therapy, and EMDR (Eye Movement Desensitization and Reprocessing).
+These will include Acceptance and Commitment Therapy (ACT), mindfulness-based therapies, Cognitive Behavioural Therapy (CBT), solution-focused therapy, and EMDR (Eye Movement Desensitization and Reprocessing).

 What is the difference between counselling and psychotherapy?

 Counselling and Psychotherapy are both talk therapies that assist with greater self-understanding.

 Counselling usually focuses on a specific problem (or problems) and on creating overall wellness.
 Because people are the experts of their own lives, the counsellor acts as a facilitator to help clients find answers in themselves.
 Together, counsellor and client will develop a plan of action to either help you reconcile your issues or help you to find ways of coping.

 Psychotherapy may require a greater time commitment because it focuses on overall patterns, chronic issues, and recurrent feelings.
 It also requires an openness to explore the past and its impact on the present, in order to gain greater understanding of and insight into feelings, thoughts and actions.